Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Black hole interior dynamics

 Next, let's consider the contribution from the coupling function.
 In particular, we need to check if the terms we dropped are small in a given Kasner epoch.
 We have the following properties for the coupling $Z$ as a function of the real scalar $\psi$:

 From the above condition, with the integral mean value theorem, one can easily find that

 where $\psi_{m}$ lies between 0 and $\psi$.
 Therefore, the coupling function $Z$ is positive and lower bounded with $Z(0)=1$ and $1/Z$ is also a bounded function, \emph{i.e.} $0<1/Z\leq1$.
-For sufficiently large $|\psi|$, together with~\eqref{NoHorizonCondition}, it must be that~\footnote{Here we assume that the order of the $\dot{Z}$ can have a uniform upper bound as $\psi\to\infty$.}
+For sufficiently large $|\psi|$, together with~\eqref{NoHorizonCond}, it must be that